Free and Trial A-B Software for PLCs, PACs, and HMIs

 Learning Rockwell's premiere line of Programmable Automation Controllers (PACs) is the goal of many who are looking for PLC Training.

-But unlike other premiere Programmable Controllers on the market today, Rockwell doesn't make getting a trial copy of their Studio 5000 Programming and Emulation software as easy as just downloading it from their website.
+But unlike other vendors, Rockwell doesn't make getting a trial copy of their Studio 5000 Programming and Emulation software as easy as just downloading it from their website.

 *UPDATE: New $300 ControlLogix Software and Hardware simulator available!
 For more information, click here.